wcerfgba/moneylab-nft-essay/nft-bad.md

-because it is intangible, it can be replicated without limit, and at very little cost, depending on the medium. despite this, or perhaps as a result of this,
+because it is intangible, it can be replicated without limit, and at very little cost, depending on the medium. despite this, or perhaps as a result of this, institutions to inhibit the free replication of information have been around for centuries: